Beloved1310/cd-audit-tool/README.md

 After the first submission, I made the following changes to improve reliability, maintainability, and operational confidence:

-### Apr 10, 2026

-- **fix: blocking audit code**: removed blocking behaviour in the audit execution path to prevent requests stalling under load and to keep latency predictable.
-- **feat: Adding centralized 5xx sanitization in exception handlers and replacing the journey 500 dict with a generic string**: reduced the risk of leaking internal exception details in 500 responses, and made error payloads consistent across endpoints.
-- **feat: add admin key for cache delete**: restricted cache deletion to authorised callers to reduce accidental or malicious cache invalidation.
-- **feat: align config and test**: aligned configuration defaults/fixtures with the test suite so local runs and CI behave consistently and regressions are caught earlier.

-### Apr 9, 2026

-- **feat: add OpenAPI docs**: improved API discoverability and made the contract easier to review and test via generated OpenAPI.
-- **feat: added inflight lock for concurrency**: prevented duplicate in-flight work for the same request inputs (reduces cost and stabilises behaviour under parallel submissions).
-- **test: add SQLite-backed cache integration test**: added an integration test to validate cache persistence/behaviour end-to-end and reduce regression risk.

 ## How It Works

 The backend crawls the site using FireCrawl and extracts clean markdown text from up to 15 pages.
 A validation gate requires at least 3 pages and 2,000 words; otherwise the pipeline returns an `INSUFFICIENT_DATA` report.